 Typically, the home is the least demanding site to have a first birthday or celebration get-together.
 Moreover, it’s a place your infant will have a sense of safety.
 However, if your house is unreasonably small for the number of visitors, you will host, consider a local park or church social hall.

 Also, a children’s entertainment center, a restaurant can work well.
 If you want to make it outside event, then your best option to keep your baby and guests safe from the weather elements is to rent a tent.

 Picking a theme

 Party themes aren’t essential to your 1-year-old baby.
 However, if your kid is fond of a cartoon character, for example, Mickey Mouse then go ahead and do it.
 So, what’s black, white and, red everywhere with big ears?
 Yes, a Mickey Mouse–themed birthday party!

 From red and white spotted solo cups to a Mickey’s Clubhouse welcoming sign and Mickey-shaped napkins, party bags, hat designs, and, the best part color matching cookies.
 Indeed, even the treat table highlights all Mickey-themed desserts and shading composed treats.
 Lastly—lease a Mickey Mouse toddler bounce house to make your party exciting from your favorite party rental store.

-Finger foods function admirably for the toddlers and grown-ups alike, and eating finger foods won’t interfere with play or mingling.
-Small cut sandwiches with cheddar spread, cubed shapes of cheddar, cut-up fruits like banana and mango, pasta spirals, pizza, and, more modest than usual yogurts are great alternatives.
+Finger foods function admirably for toddlers and grown-ups alike, and eating finger foods won’t interfere with play or mingling.
+Small cut sandwiches with cheddar spread, cubed shapes of cheddar, cut-up fruits like banana and mango, pasta spirals, pizza, and, more modest than usual, yogurts are great alternatives.